A Novel Approach to Solving Goal-Achieving Problems for Board Games: Experiments

 \section{Experiments}

 To demonstrate our RZ solver, we solve a collection of L\&D problems on 7x7 kill-all Go and 19x19 Go.

-\subsection{7x7 Kill-All Go L\&D problems}
+\subsection{7x7 Kill-All Go L\&D Problems}

-First, we train two AlphaZero programs for 7x7 kill-all Go, one with FTL and the other without FTL method, and chose 20 problems for 7x7 kill-all Go for analysis.
+First, based on our program CGI \cite{wu2020accelerating}, we train two AlphaZero programs for 7x7 kill-all Go, one with FTL and the other without FTL method, and chose 20 problems for 7x7 kill-all Go for analysis.
 A problem is marked as proven if a program can prove it within 500,000 simulations.
 In addition, a transposition table is used to record proven positions to prevent redundant search.

 In this experiment, we compare versions with and without FTL and RZS.
-The results, shown in Table \ref{tab:rzone_experiments}, indicates that RZS together with FTL solves all 20 problems.
-We lists the training details, these 20 problems and the number of search nodes for each problem in the Appendix.
+The results, shown in Table \ref{tab:rzone_experiments}, indicate that RZS together with FTL solves all 20 problems.

-\subsection{19x19 Go L\&D problems}
+\subsection{19x19 Go L\&D Problems}

 Next, we apply the RZS method to 19x19 Go L\&D problems, which are widely-studied in the Go community.
 We select problems from a well-known L\&D problems book, aptly named the {\em "Life and Death Dictionary"}, written by Cho Chikun [\citeyear{cho1987life}], a Go grandmaster; problem difficulties range from beginner to professional levels.
 A total of 106 problems, where the goal is to keep any crucial stones alive with UCA, were chosen.
 For simplicity, these problems do not require seki or ko (SSK) to achieve safety.